-This yoghurt/quark maker has very good reviews and comes with a thermometer and a cloth to strain.
+This yogurt/quark maker has very good reviews and comes with a thermometer and a cloth to strain.

-I am using a yoghurt maker since many years and it works just fine.
-The yoghurt was fantastic!
+I am using a yogurt maker since many years and it works just fine.
+The yogurt is fantastic!

 I must admit that I have not tried out to make quark with such a machine.
 Will let you know when I did.